HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 Thus the Input from “Mouse X” and “Mouse Y” will be the mouse delta, or the distance it traveled during the last frame.
 We could this create a variant that’s based on the overall speed of our mouse!
 {{< figure src="/img/ConditionalCuboids_Popping_MouseSpeed.gif" title="Movement based on MouseSpeed" width="50%">}}
 {{<highlight c>}}
-public class ConditionalCuboids_Popping_MouseSpeed : MonoBehaviour
+public class ConditionalCuboidsPoppingMouseSpeed : MonoBehaviour {
-{
     public float movementSpeed = 0.01f;
     private float movement = 0f;